Skip to content

 href="{{ root }}{{ entry.page.url }}#{{ entry.target }}">{{ text }}</a>

-See variables for a detailed description of the variables.
+See variables for a detailed description of the available variables.

-The refs-short.html and refs-long.html render the reference links in the term definition.
+The refs-short.html and refs-long.html templates render the reference links in the term definition.

-See the inline_refs configuration how to enable the reference list in link definitions.
+See the inline_refs configuration option to learn how to enable the reference list in term definitions.

 The default template for the short mode looks like this: